Activities

 Yarn Pumpkin

-You need a round balloon, orange thread and white glue to start.
+and white glue to start.
 Cover your work area with newspaper.
-Inflate a ROUND balloon and tie it closed.

-When done, set the balloon in a cup.
 When the glue has dried, pop the balloon.
-(Overnight or several hours) An orange thread pumpkin will be left.
+(Overnight or several

 Egg Carton Spider